 15. Procurement Contract Management

 15.1 The Procurement department shall collaborate with originating departments to manage all supplier related agreements.
+A Contract Summary Form (CSF) is required to be completed on all external contracts with an entity, such as, suppliers, individuals, government institutions, agencies, businesses, etc.

 15.2 Supplier performance must be managed and documented, and any performance issues must be addressed by the Procurement department and originating department.